Getting Started With InfographicsIf you’re into Marketing or Graphic Design, then you’ve come across Infographics

 A good rule of thumb is to use Infographics whenever you need to Illustrate data, Simplify Complex Information, Compare two or more things, or to raise awareness.

 When it comes to choosing the right fonts for your infographic, there are thousands of options.
 Try to think about typography as a complementary element to your theme.
 Sometimes, it helps to take a look at other infographics for inspiration.
-If you’re not sure where to begin, try using a tool like Font Pair to get designer-recommended font groupings.
+If you’re not sure where to begin, try using a tool like Font Pair to get designer-recommended font groupings.eve their marketing goals.

 As information continues to become more readily available in our lives, It’s important that graphic designers and marketers hone their skills at designing infographics.
 Unorganized and poorly formatted data won’t go very far.
 To create more effective infographics, stay focused on categories that help you make your point.
-Arrange the information from those categories in a way that is easy to grasp to avoid something that looks like this:
+Arrange the information from those categories in a way that is easy to grasp to avoid something that look like the infographic below…

 Limit your color palette.
 Break the data into sections and don’t make your audience think too hard by presenting the information through visually clear typography and beautiful graphics.
 By keeping things short and simple, you ensure that your audience isn’t overwhelmed and distracted from the message that you intend to convey.
 Simplifying also means you are amplifying the meaning being conveyed.